-R. M. Cossentine

-(Synopsis of report rendered at the biennial session of the Manchurian Union, by Pastor R. M. Cossentine, educational secretary).

-For upwards of ten years our educational work has been conducted in the Manchurian Union chiefly by means of primary schools.
+R. M. Cossentine (Synopsis of report rendered at the ennial session of the Manchurian biennial session of the Manchurian Union, by Pastor R. M. Cossentine, educational secretary).
+For upwards of tcn years our educational work has been conducted in the Manchurian Union chiefly by means of primary schools.
 Already some workers in our field have secured practically all their training in our own church schools.
 A goodly number have been passed on by the primary schools to our middle school near Mukden.
 The primary schools have averaged about five in number during the past two or three years.
 Comparatively few are in attendance at these primary schools.